Maurice Tandy

 Maurice O'Connor Tandy (17 November 1873 – 18 April 1942) was an Irish first-class cricketer and British Army officer.
-He was best known for his 28-year service with the Survey of India, in which he served as its director from 1926 to 1928.
+He was best known for his 28-year service with the Survey of India, in which he served as a director from 1926 to 1928, on his retirement he was Director of the Geodetic Branch at Dehra Dun.

 Early life

 The son of Edward Ord Tandy, he was born in British India at Loodianah.
-His younger brother was Ernest Tandy, who would himself serve in the British Army and became a first-class cricketer; they were descended from James Napper Tandy, an Irish revolutionary and a founder of the United Irishmen.
+His elder brother was Edward Aldborough Tandy (who was Surveyor General of India from 1924–1928), his younger brother was Ernest Tandy (who also served in the British Army and became a first-class cricketer).
+They were descended from James Napper Tandy, an Irish revolutionary and a founder of the United Irishmen.
 Tandy was educated in England at Tonbridge School, before attending the Royal Military Academy, Woolwich, where he had the distinction of winning the double bugle whilst a cadet.
 He graduated from there into the Royal Engineers (RE) as a second lieutenant in July 1893.